Mooleane/aaron-capstone-project/README.md

         # or the user input has a digit for the Pokédex Number.
         if pokemon_name.isalpha() or pokemon_name.isdigit():
             # Requests more info about the Pokémon from it's species entries.
-            # The input for 'pokemon_name' is lowered and added to 'URL + species_path'
+            # The input for 'pokemon_name' is lowered and added to 'URL + SPECIES_PATH'
             # to get info about that specific Pokémon with url capitalization consistency.
             request = requests.get(URL + SPECIES_PATH + pokemon_name.lower(), params=poke_params)
             body = request.json()